Islam in Italy: Mosques

 There are a total of eight mosques in Italy.
-While Italy is home to the fourth largest Muslim population in Europe, the number of mosques is minute in comparison to France (which is home to over 2,200 mosques) and the United Kingdom (which is home to over 1,500 mosques).
+While Italy is home to the fourth largest Muslim population in Europe, the number of mosques is small in comparison to France (which is home to over 2,200 mosques) and the United Kingdom (which is home to over 1,500 mosques).
 The scarcity of mosques in Italy is caused predominantly by the fact that Italy does not officially recognize Islam as a religion.
 Official state recognition would guarantee and protect places of worship, recognize religious holidays and allow access to public funding.

 There have been a number of cases of extraordinary rendition of Muslim activists, as well as attempts by a past government to close mosques.
 Many mosque constructions are blocked by opposition of local residents.
 In September 2008 the Lega Nord political party was reported to have introduced a new bill which would have blocked the construction of new mosques in much of the country, arguing that Muslims can pray anywhere, and do not need a mosque.
 The construction of mosques had already been blocked in Milan.
 The bill was not approved.